NVIDIA/framework-reproducibility/pytorch.md

-You'll need to make sure that your data loader process is reproducible, so that the sequence of examples or batches of examples delivered to your model are prefectly reproducible.
-If you have a mutli-threaded data loader, then it's important not to share PRNG state between threads.
-There may be other dataloader restrictions that I'm not yet aware of.
+You'll need to make sure that your data loader process is reproducible, so that the sequence of examples or batches of examples delivered to your model are perfectly reproducible.
+If you have a mutlithreaded data loader, then it's important not to share PRNG state between threads.
+There may be other data loader restrictions that I'm not yet aware of.

 Reproducible inter-epoch re-shuffling can be attained by creating an instance (`self.g`) of `torch.Generator` in your